olemb/git-prompt/README.rst

 git-prompt - Minimal Git prompt
 ===============================

+* Shows only the essentials to keep noise down to a minimum.
+* Colors for quick assesment of the situation.
+* The Go and BASH versions are very fast, calling only one external command.
+* Go and Python versions work with any shell that can call commands in a prompt.

 There are three different implementations with identical output.

 * git-prompt.go - Go version (must be compiled before use)
 * git-prompt.py - Python version
 * git-prompt.sh - Bash function

-Features:

-* Shows only the essentials to keep noise down to a minimum.
-* Colors for quick assesment of the situation.
-* The Go and BASH versions are very fast, calling only one external command.
-* Go and Python versions work with any shell that can call commands in a prompt.

 Installing